-How To Create A Partnership Agreement?
+How To Create A Partnership Agreement (2021 Update)

-Is your business protected?
+Protecting your business

+If you’ve spent considerable expense entering into the arrangement, you may also want to ensure you can leave with your funds still intact.
+Here it’s wise to build in a lengthy exit clause to ensure you can recoup your investment.
 Alternatively, if the other party is damaging your brand and/or reputation, then can you terminate your agreement quickly?
-Is your business protected in the scenario where your business becomes liable, how and can you quantify some of the possible scenarios?
-Will your brand and intellectual property protected and what rights does the other party have to use your brand during the agreement and/or cease use on termination?
+Is your business protected in the scenario where your business becomes liable?
+Will your brand and intellectual property be protected and what rights does the other party have to use your brand during the agreement and/or cease use on termination?

 If any ‘contra’ goods and services are being exchanged within the benefits of the agreement, there may be GST implications.
 It’s a good idea to ensure a lawyer reviews agreements of this nature.
-No one likes a visit from the ATO years later auditing your business and seeking GST back-payments!
+No one likes a visit from the ATO years later auditing your business and seeking GST back-payments.

+It’s always best to have clear terms agreed between parties upfront.
+This makes for a much more efficient use of time and resources – and faster turn around of the contract.
 More complex agreements will likely result in increased negotiation between the parties.
 Take some time to draft up a list of priorities with the things that you need to have to make the deal worthwhile and areas that you’d be willing to compromise on to get the deal across the line.
-Then gameplay it – what do you know your business partner needs to make the deal worthwhile and how can you come to an agreement with mutual benefits for both parties to maximize your agreement?
+Then gameplay it.
+What do you know your business partner needs to make the deal worthwhile?
+How can you come to an agreement with mutual benefits for both parties?

 You might also want to give some consideration as to what becomes a ‘deal breaker’ situation and at what point you consider walking away from the negotiation.
-It’s such a momentous achievement when you’ve closed the big deal and popped the champagne, but make sure you start off your partnership on the front foot, with the right structures and contract in place.
-Ask a Lawyer if you need.
+It’s such a momentous achievement when you’ve closed the big deal and popped the champagne.
+However, you should make sure you start off your partnership on the front foot, with the right structures and contract in place.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.